 Do you find yourself caretaking the feelings of others?
 Are you deferring your preferences for what others want from you?
 Are you people pleasing and ignoring your own self in the process?
 Are you avoiding a negative reaction by someone else by withholding important information?
 Do you find yourself feeling resentful, lonely, depressed and or acting in a passive aggressive manner towards your relationship?

 Avoidance of engaging another around differences is typically fear based and a learned or automatic response.

 Your response may be a learned behavior.
 It was essential at one time and now your operating software applies the same solution to your intimate relationship even when it doesn’t fit.
-For example, to be part of your family, you had to be agreeable, go along to be close or to avoid alienation.
-Differences of opinions, feelings, wants or desires were discouraged.
-So now, to be close, you continue to be agreeable despite your internal signals to the contrary.
-Your need to be close is valid.
-How you go about meeting your need causes trouble.
+For example, to be part of your family, you had to be agreeable, go along with another’s wishes to be close, caretake other’s feeling to avoid criticism and alienation.
+While differences of opinions, feelings, wants or desires are a normal human response you may have learned other wise.
+While the desire to be close and feel loved is important, sacrificing your self in order to gain love may be based on fear and tends to build resentment and anger.

 People who avoid being transparent may have leaned in order to be close I can’t share what I really think, want or desire, it’s dangerous.
 So now they continue the pattern of being agreeable despite internal signals to the contrary.
 The need to be close and loved is valid and adds to the joy of life.
 How you go about meeting this need causes trouble in the long run.

 If you are conflict avoidant, the first step is to be in touch with what you are afraid will happen if you don’t like, want, think, feel the same as your partner or others.
 Is your present situation similar to your previous experiences?
 Will the consequences be the same?